 7. Signaling: Pulse Dialing and DTMF Dial-up, make-or-break signaling, touch-tone, DTMF, in-band signaling

-8. Signaling System 7 (SS7) Control system for the PSTN, SCPs and SSPs, examples of sophisticated call routing
+8. Signaling System 7 (SS7) Control system for the PSTN, SCPs and SSPs, call routing between carriers

 Download the Course Brochure PDF for the full detailed description